 On November 24, 1971, a man wearing a black raincoat, a dark suit and wraparound sunglasses took his seat on Northwest Orient Flight 305, scheduled to take off in Portland, Oregon, and arrive in Seattle, Washington.
 After takeoff, he handed a note to a flight attendant, who assumed he was hitting on her and placed it in her purse.
 He then told her he had a bomb in his briefcase and demanded $200,000, four parachutes and “no funny stuff.”
 The passenger identified himself as Dan Cooper, but thanks to a reporting error as the story was breaking he was forever immortalized as “D.B.”
 Cooper.

 The plane landed at Seattle-Tacoma International Airport, where authorities handed over the items and evacuated most of the passengers.
 Cooper then instructed the pilot to fly toward Mexico City at a low altitude and ordered the remaining crew into the cockpit.
 A short time later, he jumped out of the plane and into a raging thunderstorm.
 He was never seen or heard from again.
-Since his disappearance, the FBI has investigated and subsequently ruled out more than a thousand suspects; they agency now believes it is likely Cooper died in the fall.
+Since his disappearance, the FBI has investigated and subsequently ruled out more than a thousand suspects.
 While his body has never been recovered, in 1980 an 8-year-old boy found a stack of nearly $5,880 of the ransom money in the sands along the north bank of the Columbia River, five miles from Vancouver, Washington.

 The disappearance of New York Supreme Court judge Joseph Force Crater captured so much media attention that the phrase “pulling a Crater” briefly entered the public vernacular as a synonym for going AWOL.
 On August 6, 1930, the dapper 41-year-old left his office and dined with an acquaintance at a Manhattan chophouse.
 He was last seen walking down the street outside the restaurant.
 The massive investigation into his disappearance captivated the nation, earning Crater the title of “the missingest man in New York.”
 Crater was infamous for his shady dealings with the corrupt Tammany Hall political machine and frequent dalliances with showgirls.
 In the days leading up to his disappearance, he had reportedly received a mysterious phone call and cashed two large personal checks.
 These details spawned rampant speculation that the judge had been a victim of foul play.
 He was declared legally dead in 1939.